Dr Kieran Dayah (GMC) — Updated on March 1, 2023

 Additionally, there is a wealth of anecdotal evidence that coming off oral contraceptives can cause hair loss.
 This can be something to consider if you’ve become pregnant quickly after ceasing to take the pill.
 It’s the resulting change in hormones that can trigger hair loss.

 However, the scientific evidence is mixed, suggesting that the effect of oral contraceptives is insignificant [4] but may suggest a causal relationship.
-The answer may lie in genetics – the study goes on to say that genetically susceptible women may experience hair loss related to oral contraceptives [4].
+The answer may lie in genetics as the study goes on to say that genetically susceptible women may experience hair loss related to oral contraceptives [4].

-Progesterone is a hormone which regulates the menstrual cycle.
+Progesterone is a hormone that regulates the menstrual cycle.
 It can also cause hair to become drier, and therefore more prone to cracks and breakage.
 If it breaks off near the root, this can be mistaken for hair loss.

 If you’ve been dealing with long-term hair loss and may be considering a hair transplant after your pregnancy, why not take a look at our before and after gallery of successful transplants.
 We’ve helped over 10,000 patients achieve their hair goals.